fosterlab/PrInCE-Matlab/README.md

 Mac and PC users can run PrInCE without owning Matlab.
 This requires downloading Matlab Runtime (~1GB) and setting up the appropriate folders, so is not recommended if a copy of Matlab is available.
 To run a standalone version of PrInCE:

 1. Run "myAppInstaller_web". _For Mac users, this is Standalone/Mac/myAppInstaller_web.
 For PC users, this is Standalone/PC/myAppInstaller_web._
 2. Complete the installation process.
     - When prompted to choose the first installation folder (prince standalone), set it to the PrInCE working directory.
     - For the second installation folder (Matlab runtime), keep the default.
-        - The "Confirmation" screen of the installation process shows the folders that prince standalone and Matlab runtime are in. __Make note of these!__
+    - The "Confirmation" screen shows the folders that prince standalone and Matlab runtime are in. __Make a note of the Matlab runtime folder!__
-    3. Move standalone files to the working directory created in step 3.
+3. Move standalone files to the working directory created in step 3. __This is the folder that contains "license.txt", "experimental_design.rtf", etc.__
-        - Standalone files are in a folder called 'application', which is in the first installation folder.
-This is the PrInCE working directory (if you followed instructions in step 2!).
+    - Standalone files are in a folder called "application", which is in the first installation folder. (i.e. the PrInCE working directory if you're following instructions!).
     - Mac users must move "prince.app" and "run_prince.sh".
     - PC users must move "prince.exe".
 4. Run the standalone prince application.
     - Mac users: In a Terminal window, navigate to the working directory (e.g. 'cd /path/to/working/directory/').
 Run prince by typing './run_prince.sh /path/to/Matlab/Runtime/', where /path/to/Matlab/Runtime/ is the location of the (just-downloaded) Matlab Runtime.
-Typical location is /Applications/MATLAB/MATLAB_Runtime/v92/. i.e. in Terminal, after navigating to the working directory, type './run_prince.sh /Applications/MATLAB/MATLAB_Runtime/v92/'.
+Typical location is /Applications/MATLAB/MATLAB_Runtime/v92/ (if you're following instructions, you __just made a note of it__!). i.e. in Terminal, after navigating to the working directory, type './run_prince.sh /Applications/MATLAB/MATLAB_Runtime/v92/'.
     - PC users: Run prince.exe (double-click the prince.exe icon).

 ### Test data